The Redhead and the Cowboy

 The Redhead and the Cowboy is a 1951 American Western film directed by Leslie Fenton and starring Glenn Ford and Rhonda Fleming.

 Plot

 Late in the American Civil War, the New Mexico Territory is full of spies and guerrillas for both sides.
-Local cowboy Gil Kyle, realizing that many of these people are merely criminals out for themselves, tries to do his work and steer clear of the conflict.
-But he keeps running into violence and hostility.
-And after a brief encounter with a beautiful new saloon girl, he stumbles into a crime scene and becomes a fugitive wanted for murder.
+Cowboy Gil Kyle, realizing that many of these people are merely criminals out for themselves, tries to steer clear of the conflict but finds violence and hostility.
+After a brief encounter with a beautiful new saloon girl, he stumbles into a crime scene and becomes a fugitive wanted for murder.

 His only alibi is the girl, Candace Bronson, who has disappeared.
-She turns out to be aiding the Confederate cause, and has fled to deliver a vital message about a Union gold shipment.
-Kyle sets off in pursuit of her.
-Along the way, he runs into desperadoes, government agents, guerrilla fighters, and renegades—some whose true loyalties are unclear.
+She is aiding the Confederate cause and has fled to deliver a vital message about a Union gold shipment.
+Kyle pursues her, and along the way, he encounters desperadoes, government agents, guerrilla fighters and renegades, some of whom have unclear loyalties.